particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 The Monitor One is an off-the-shelf complete design, like the Tracker One.
 The Monitor One is in a larger IP67 waterproof enclosure with room inside for expansion cards and additional connectors, allowing it to be used in more custom scenarios than the Tracker One.

+- **Ready to go** with IP67-rated enclosure.
+- **Flexible power supply** to easily add asset tracking to most devices with a 6 - 90 VDC power input.
+- **Internal or external antennas** for cellular and GNSS.
+- **Temperature sensors** within the enclosure, and also a battery pack temperature sensor.
+- **Expansion cards** allow for custom features.
+- **RGB LEDs** for system status, and two user RGB LEDs for your own use, visible from outside the enclosure.
+- **User button**, waterproof and accessible from outside the enclosure.

 ## Block diagram

 {{imageOverlay src="/assets/images/monitor-one/block-diagram2.png" alt="Block diagram" class="full-width"}}

+Details about the Tracker SoM that is contained within the Monitor One can be found in the [Tracker SoM Datasheet](/reference/datasheets/tracker/tracker-som-datasheet/).

 ## External features